On this day · archive

 1886

-Karl Benz unveils the Benz Patent-Motorwagen.
+Karl Benz officially unveils the Benz Patent-Motorwagen, the first purpose-built automobile.